LEARNAcademy/syllabus/react/intro.md

 </html>
 ```

-This patterns will allow us to create as many components as needed.
+This pattern will allow us to create as many components as needed.

 ---